Project Review: Text Classification of Legal Documents (Another one)Last updated:

 Not to be confused with a similar project: Project Review: Text Classification of Legal Documents

-It is very often the case that text-related problems have parts that can be addressed with hard rules and parts that need to be modelled.
+It is very often the case that text-related problems have parts that can be addressed with hard rules and parts that need to be solved with models.

 For example, say you need to classify texts into classes.